nicholasmarasco95/SafetyBackupSystem/README.md

 # Client
-This software runs in all Java-supported platforms, however it has some features that work in Windows environment only.
+This software runs in all Java-supported platforms, however it has some features that works in Windows environment only.
 The Client will copy selected files on a temporary folder, it'll zip them and, depending on what user had choosen, SBS will send the file to Server or Store it to another destination.

 ## Client Instructions